TallDave67/state-machine/README.md

 # State Machine (C++11)

-This project demonstrates how a state machine can be used to fromalize the control flow of your program in C++20.
+This project demonstrates how a state machine can be used to formalize the control flow of your program in C++20.

 Linux distro "Pop!_OS 21.04"